 The Civil Engineering Department is the leader in polytechnic education, where hands-on learning is the foundation of a broad-based educational experience.
-The Civil Engineering undergraduate program, one of the largest undergraduate programs in the nation in terms of student numbers, currently has 1600 students after the Construction Engineering Technology (CET) program joined to the Department in Fall 2014.
+The Civil Engineering undergraduate program, the largest undergraduate program in the nation in terms of student numbers, currently has 1600 students after the Construction Engineering Technology (CET) program joined to the Department in Fall 2014.
 About 95 percent of them are from Los Angeles, Orange County, San Bernardino, and Riverside Counties due to the fact that the campus is located at the juncture of these four counties.
 The Department produces up to 15 percent of young civil engineers in California.

 Provide the best civil engineering learning experience.

 To meet the challenges of an evolving society, we provide practice‐oriented civil

 engineering education that fosters personal, professional and social responsibility;

 technical excellence and creativity; and effective communication, teamwork and